neo4j-drivers/testkit/README.md

     If specified, all docker containers are run as the specified user.
 Value is directly passed to docker, if present.
 See `docker run -u` for more details.
   * `TEST_DOCKER_RMI`
-    Set to `true` to make testkit remove all tags it created/overwrote after they are not needed anymore.
+    Set to `true` to make testkit remove all tags it created, loaded, or overwrote after they are not needed anymore.
 If said tag is the only tag of that image, docker will remove the image and all intermediate parent images.
   * `ARTIFACTS_DIR`
     Name of the directory into which logs and similar debug output is placed.